 Larry Bennett (Political Science, DePaul University)

-“The 1932 Olympics and Urban Capitalism in Interwar Los Angeles.”
+“The 1932 Olympics: Spectacle and Growth in Interwar Los Angeles.”
 In Los Angeles Sports, edited by David Wiggins and Wayne Wilson.
 Fayetteville, AK: University of Arkansas Press.
 Forthcoming.

 (co-authored with Christopher Lamberti).
 “Sports and Blue-Collar Mythology in Neoliberal Chicago.”
 In Neoliberal Chicago, edited by Larry Bennett, Roberta Garner, and Euan Hague.
 Urbana, IL: University of Illinois Press, 2016.